cloudfoundry/docs-dev-guide/services/managing-services.html.md

 <i>Note: This is an example.
 These services may not be available on your Cloud Foundry marketplace you target.</i>

 <pre class="terminal">
-$ cf services --marketplace
+$ cf marketplace
-Getting services from marketplace in org my-org / space test as me@example.com...
+Getting services from marketplace in org scoen / space test as scoen@gopivotal.com...
 OK

 service                     plans                  description
-blazemeter       basic1kmr, free-tier, hv40kmr, pp10kmr, pro5kmr                       The JMeter Load Testing Cloud
-cleardb          amp, boost, shock, spark                                              Highly available MySQL for your Apps. cloudamqp        bunny, lemur, panda, rabbit, tiger                                    Managed HA RabbitMQ servers in the cloud cloudforge       free, pro, standard                                                   Development Tools In The Cloud elephantsql      elephant, hippo, panda, turtle                                        PostgreSQL as a Service loadimpact       li100, li1000, li500, lifree                                          Cloud-based, on-demand website load testing memcachedcloud   100mb, 1gb, 2-5gb, 250mb, 25mb, 500mb, 5gb                            Enterprise-Class Memcached for Developers memcachier       dev                                                                   The easiest, most advanced memcache. mongolab         sandbox                                                               Fully-managed MongoDB-as-a-Service newrelic         standard                                                              Manage and monitor your apps rediscloud       100mb, 10gb, 1gb, 2-5gb, 250mb, 25mb, 500mb, 50gb, 5gb                Enterprise-Class Redis for Developers searchify        plus, pro, small                                                      Custom search you control searchly         advanced, business, enterprise, micro, professional, small, starter   Search Made Simple. sendgrid         bronze, free, gold, platinum, silver                                  Email Delivery.
-Simplified.
+blazemeter                  free-tier              The JMeter Load Testing Cloud cleardb                     spark                  Highly available MySQL for your Apps. cloudamqp                   lemur                  Managed HA RabbitMQ servers in the cloud elephantsql                 turtle                 PostgreSQL as a Service memcachedcloud              25mb                   Enterprise-Class Memcached for Developers mongolab                    sandbox                Fully-managed MongoDB-as-a-Service newrelic                    standard               Manage and monitor your apps rediscloud                  25mb                   Enterprise-Class Redis for Developers searchly                    starter                Search Made Simple. sendgrid                    free                   SMTP service by SendGrid
 </pre>

 ## <a id='create'></a>Create a Service Instance ##